looeejee/pause-neo4j-instance/README.md

 # Pause Neo4j Aura Instance

-GitHub Action to pause a Neo4j Aura Instance.
+GitHub Action to pause a Neo4j Aura Instance that contains "luigib" in the name

 This Action runs automatically following a cron schedule and uses Neo4j AURA DB REST API to pause a running instance.